 Fall quarter: Meet with major professor to discuss course plan for the first year or two, research ideas and plans, and potential future committee members.

 Winter quarter: File FAFSA form in January.

 Spring quarter: File progress report.
-Establish first committee member in addition to major professor topics for written exams.
+Establish first committee member in addition to major professor

 Fall quarter: Establish second committee member.